 Sometimes, writing is just hard, and you can’t do anything about it.

 I used to procrastinate and promised I would come back to my writing later when I felt more inspired.
 Now, I recognize that the pain is a given.
 The sooner I get through it, the sooner I can have a breakthrough.

 So I scrunch my face up.
 I whine.
 I write in my grief journal.
 I grieve the fact that creativity, like birth, is always difficult.
 But the fruit is worth it.

 And then I write, whether I feel like it or not.

 Write for fifteen minutes.
-When you’re finished, post your practice in the comments section.
-And if you post, be sure to give feedback to a few other writers.
+When you’re finished, post your practice in the practice box below.
+And once you post, be sure to give feedback to a few other writers.